 While the canon known as Latino/a literature is a relatively new phenomenon, the literature itself has existed for ages, as studies have discovered.
 These texts were mostly written by Mexican Americans, Puerto Ricans, and Cuban Americans, although the literature written by Dominican Americans, U.S. Central Americans, and U.S. South Americans are now also gaining prominence.
 Studies also show that while Latino/a literature spans as far back as the 16th century, a different form of writing began to emerge after the political movements of the 17th century and various 19th-century texts feature exile and dissident writing.

 In America, Latino/a literature gained popularity in tandem with the Civil Rights Movement, also leading to the formation of Ethnic Studies and Latino Studies programs in major American universities.
-These studies came about as a result of the development of programs on Chicano Studies and Puerto Rican Studies, which, in turn, were a response to student demands at the time.
+These studies came about as a result of the development of programs on Chicano Studies and Puerto Rican Studies, which, in turn, were a response to student demands at the time (today, there are numerous great scholarships for Hispanic students out there).
 Some books studied in these programs include pathbreaking works like Sandra Cisneros’s “The House on Mango Street,” Denise Chavez’s “The Last of the Menu Girls,” and more noteworthy books.
 Latino/a speculative fiction, sci-fi, fantasy fiction, and Latino/a comic books are a growing genre in Latino/a literature and include interconnected issues like social justice, family, psychology, and other relevant topics.

 Latino Books Month was founded by Rhode Island Latino Arts and is sponsored by the Association of American Publishers (AAP).
 The day encourages booksellers, librarians, and teachers to promote books by and for Latino people and urge their communities to read these books.